ashokjain001/NeighborhoodMaps/README.md

 ```
 Run index.html from NeighborhoodMaps folder

-This app can be found at [Neighborhood Maps](https://ashokjain001.github.io/NeighborhoodMaps/).
+Live app can be found running at [Neighborhood Maps](https://ashokjain001.github.io/NeighborhoodMaps/).